hikari-py/hikari/docs/guides/events/advanced.md

 With `wait_for()` you can block until you receive an event with a given predicate and timeout.

 In the example below, the bot prompts the user to play a number guessing game.
-Each iteration, the bot waits for the user to input a number, evaluates it and gives an appropiate response.
+Each iteration, the bot waits for the user to input a number, evaluates it, then gives an appropiate response.

 ```py